simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 A wintry white desert.
 The torrents are frozen.
 A flat plain abruptly commences after Guma Bazaar.
 On the horizon are low snowy hills.
 On account of the water we had to stop in Selyak at one o'clock in the afternoon.
 We have not yet had such short crossings as these.
 Selyak is a simple clay serai for caravans, with a few gnarled trees amidst the silent desert.
 A gray sky.
 An eastern wind.
 Some camels, half a dozen dogs and the frightened children of the proprietor.
 Nothing else.
 And here strange information reaches us about Khotan.
 Karken Bey---alias Moldavak---who looked so remarkably like a European, proclaimed himself a Persian citizen, but proved to be a director of the Ottoman bank and a Catholic.
 This is, verily, a strange combination.
 In his workshop they are imitating carpets, following the ones found in the editions of the British Museum.
 With what firm in London or Paris is he connected?
 And in what antique shops does one encounter his imitations?

 At the bazaar in Guma the women lifted back their veils from their faces in order to see us better.
 The veil, thrown back, is put together like a *kokoshnik* (Slavonic headgear).
 Probably the form of some *kokoshniks* developed from the raised veil.
 The bek in Guma is an absolute "Sadko" and he does not even have to use make-up.
-There are characters ready-made for all the operas of Rimsky-Korsakoff.
+For all the operas of Rimsky-Korsakoff there are characters ready made.

 In the road the soldiers are telling our T'sai Han Chen

 <a id="201">**201 TAKLA MAKAN---KARASHAHR**</a>

 the reason why their horses are so poor.
-"The officials bill the government twenty-five or thirty *scars,* but they themselves pay fifteen or ten."
+"The officials bill the government twenty-five or thirty *sars,* but they themselves pay fifteen or ten."
 They all are speaking about the murder of the Kashgar Titai by the Taotai of Khotan.
 Somehow the murderer hastened to put an end to the arrested one, without the trial of the Governor-General.
 Everywhere are mercenary motives of some kind.

 We had to leave Chang in Guma.
 He collapsed completely---an example of the destructive effect of opium.
 As soon as the smoker, from out his smoky den, comes into vigorous conditions of nature, he falls apart like a card house.